h2o/qrintf/README.md

 [![Build Status](https://travis-ci.org/kazuho/qrintf.svg?branch=master)](https://travis-ci.org/kazuho/qrintf)

-sprintf(3) is a great function for stringifying various kinds of data.
+The sprintf(3) family is a great set of functions for stringifying various kinds of data.
 The drawback is that it is slow.
-In certain applications, more than 10% of CPU time is consumed by the function.
+In certain applications, more than 10% of CPU time is consumed by the functions.
 The reason why it is slow is because it parses the given format at run-time.

-qrintf is a preprocessor (and a set of runtime functions) that precompiles invocations of sprintf with constant format strings into specialized forms.
+qrintf is a preprocessor (and a set of runtime functions) that precompiles invocations of sprintf (and snprintf) with constant format strings into specialized forms.

 The benchmark below shows the power of qrintf; converting IPv4 address to string becomes 13x faster when the preprocessor is applied to the source code.